-You can study as either a full-time (one year) or part-time (two years) postgraduate student.
+You can study as either a FULL-TIME (one year) or PART-TIME (two year) postgraduate student.
 You may start in either mid-September or mid-January of any academic year.

 The course has two units:

-- Research Project (120 credits).
+- Research Project unit (120 credits).
 This is the main part of the course, with an extended research project undertaken in one of the eight Schools and Departments in the Faculty of Science.
 You will complete a research poster, career-planning interview, research manuscript and conference talk for this unit.

-- Research Preparation and Development (60 credits).
-This includes a wide range of RDF skills, including: personal effectiveness, research management, professional skills, networking, research organisation, science communication and impact.
-You will complete a literature review and job application.
+- Research Preparation Unit (60 credits).
+This includes a wide range of RDF skills, including personal effectiveness, research management, professional skills, networking, research organisation, science communication and impact.
+You will complete a literature review and research funding application for this unit.

 During the course you will work with a 1st and 2nd supervisor, who will help you develop your research skills, knowledge and experience.
-Assessment for each unit is by regularly-spaced coursework items, that build a complete skill set for successful career development.
+Assessment for each unit is by regularly-spaced coursework items and these build a complete skill set for successful career development.